 8. 40% of businesses would like their PPC budgets to be bigger.

 Nowadays, more and more businesses are recognizing the importance of PPC advertising.
 According to PPC facts provided by Social Media Today, 40% of surveyed businesses believe their PPC budgets are smaller than they should be.

-When we look at PPC stats for 2019, it seems one of the main obstacles in digital advertising is the presence of ad blockers.
-Around 25.8% of worldwide users have ad blockers installed on their devices in 2019.
+When we look at PPC stats for 2020, it seems one of the main obstacles in digital advertising is the presence of ad blockers.
+Around 25.8% of worldwide users had ad blockers installed on their devices in 2019.
 This figure is expected to rise, but at a slower pace than before.

 10. 92% of online paid ads go unnoticed by users.

 Ad blindness is also a huge problem in the PPC industry.
 This term refers to a phenomenon where people, intentionally or not, ignore ads that appear on websites.
 Statistics provided by Koll suggest that the vast majority of ads fall victim to ad blindness.